Petek

 section-f4723ef

-Petek-1 well was first planned to drill to Bedinan sandstones and reached to a TD of 2,917m in 2013 with condensate and gas shows across both Bedinan and Dadaş formations.
-After unsuccessful tests at these reservoirs, Petek-1 was re-completed at Mardin interval.
-During testing, the well started natural flow at 90 bopd 35.9 API light oil and put on production with an initial rate of 15 bopd in natural flow in February 2014.
+Petek-1 well was first planned to drill for Bedinan sandstones, and it reached a TD of 2,917m in 2013 with condensate and gas shows within both Bedinan and Dadaş formations.
+After unsuccessful tests associated with borehole issues at these reservoirs, Petek-1 was later re-completed at the Mardin interval.
+During testing, the well started to flow naturally at 90 bopd 35.9 API light oil and was put into production with an initial rate of 15 bopd in February 2014.

 Petek-2 well was drilled as a step-out well to the same reservoir with a TD of 2,274m in August 2017 and put on production in October 2017 with an initial rate of 100 bopd.

-Currently, Petek-3 and Petek-4 wells are producing with artificial lifting.
+Currently, Petek-3 and Petek-4 wells are produced with artificial lifting.

-Both Bedinan, and Dadaş for its unconventional resource play potential should also be considered not only in the Petek lease since there is a nearby Paleozoic discovery well; Çiksor-3 (2011) was drilled on the flank of the Petek structure (only 1.5 km SW of Petek-1) and tested oil and gas from both Bedinan and Dadaş formations.
-Considering the HC shows in Petek-1, the Petek fault forms a very favorable structural target for testing the deeper Paleozoic plays again with a new well in the future.
+For their unconventional resource play potential, both Bedinan and Dadaş should also be considered in the Petek lease since there is a nearby Paleozoic discovery well; Çiksor-3 (2011) well was drilled on the flank of the Petek structure (only 1.5 km SW of Petek-1) and tested gas and condensate from both Bedinan and Dadaş formations.
+Considering the HC shows in Petek-1, the Petek fault forms a very favorable structural target for testing the deeper Paleozoic plays with a new deep well in the future.